 Neural networks can be used for image recognition.
 Unlike humans, a computer cannot tell at a glance whether an image shows a person, plant or object.
 It has to examine the image for individual characteristics.
 The computer determines which characteristics are relevant using the implemented algorithm or through data analysis.

 In each network layer, the system checks the input signals (i.e. the images) for specific criteria such as colors, corners and shapes.
-With each check, the computer becomes better able to determine what is shown in the image.
+With each check, the computer becomes better at being able to determine what is shown in the image.

-Initially, the results will be relatively prone to error.
+Initially, the results will be prone to error.
 When a neural network receives feedback from a human trainer and thus is able to adapt its algorithm, this is called machine learning.
 Deep learning does not require training from humans.
 In this case, the system learns from its own experience and improves according to the amount of image materials it has available to it.

 Types of neural networks